In her book Customer Service: A Practical Approach, 2e, Elaine

 The faculty and administration were correct about the parking problem

--- but little else!
-This survey supports additional studies that have
+- but little else!
+This survey supports additional studies that have found

-- Assignments that are reasonable in quantity and quality, and
+Assignments that are reasonable in quantity and quality, and that

 flexibility by faculty in accommodating such time demands;

-- Examinations and assignments that address issues that were
+Examinations and assignments that address issues that were fully

-fully addressed and clarified in class, are appropriate to the
+addressed and clarified in class, are appropriate to the students'

-students' intellectual level, are punctually scored and returned,
+intellectual level, are punctually scored and returned, and are used

 Theorists have long expressed the key role of expectations in motivation.

-without unreasonable obstacles, they will tend to be highly motivated
+unreasonable obstacles, they will tend to be highly motivated to achieve.

 Have you clarified your expectations of students lately?